imed-ghomari/quran-life/README.md

 # Quran Learning App

+> ⚠️ **Warning: Under Development**
+> This application is currently in an active state of development.
+Features may change, data might be reset, and you may encounter bugs.
+Please use with caution and ensure you have backups of any important data.

 Unified web app for daily Qur'an review, listening/reading, progress tracking, and mindmap-driven memorization.

 ## Quick start